How Often Do You Need to Charge an Electric Car?

 Where You’re Driving

 If you drive long distances frequently, then, of course, you’d have to charge your electric car more often.
 But apart from the distance and frequency of your driving, another crucial factor to consider is where you’re driving your EV.
 Driving around the city typically means a lot of slow, heavy traffic.
 With a conventional car, pressing on the brakes too often wastes energy.
-But with an EV, there’s regenerative braking where that energy is recovered and then stored back into the car battery.
+But with an EV, there’s regenerative braking where a little of that energy is recovered and then stored back into the car battery.

 With electric car batteries, the general rule is “the bigger, the better.”
 For example, a Tesla Model 3 boasts a 75kWh battery from which you can get 360 miles.
 Compare that with a Volkswagen ID.3 with a 45kWh where you only get 215 miles.
 Your EV’s battery size usually affects the performance of your car and how often you need to charge it.